Gamma234/TokenProcessor/README.md

 + You can see code files in "code".
 + There are some input files in "test_input".
-+ You can see rach result from each version in "test_output".
++ You can see each result from each version in "test_output".

 # Information